tm-0430/spindle/docs/@solana-agent-kit/plugin-defi/variables/default.md

 ## Parameters
 - `agent`: The `SolanaAgentKit` instance representing the wallet and connection details.
 - `whirlpoolAddress`: The address of the Orca Whirlpool where the position will be opened.
-- `priceOffsetBps`: The basis point (bps) offset (on one side) from the current price fo the pool.
+- `priceOffsetBps`: The basis point (bps) offset (on one side) from the current price of the pool.
 For example, 500 bps (5%) creates a range from 95% to 105% of the current pool price.
 - `inputTokenMint`: The mint address of the token being deposited (e.g., USDC or another token).
 - `inputAmount`: The amount of the input token to deposit, specified as a `Decimal` value.